 Your boat is equipped with automatic float switches adjacent to the bilge pumps.
-A float switch will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-These switches are wired directly to the batteries.
-They function independently of the battery select switches and can activate the bilge pump with the battery select switches in the off position.
-Batteries should be inspected frequently to ensure proper operation.
+A float switch will enable the pumps to come on automatically if a significant amount of water accumulates in the bilge.
+The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the off position.
 The bilge pumps are also equipped with switches at the helm.
-Wen a switch is in the on position, the pump will run continuously.
+When a switch is in the "on" position, the pump will run continuously.
+The pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
 When a switch is in the off position, the pump is off unless activated by the float switch.